-All coursework assignments will be completed in class.
-However, students are expected to undertake detailed research for each assignment at home.
-Students are also expected to do exam practise and revise at home.
+One hour per week maximum: Assessments for Units 1 and 2 will be timed and completed in class.
+However, students are expected to undertake work at home to supplement their knowledge.
+Students are also expected to do exam practise and revise at home for the external examination.